-The National Marrow Donor Program is a contractor for the C.W.
-Bill Young Cell Transplantation Program operated through the U. S. Department of Health and Human Services, Health Resources and Services Administration, Healthcare Systems Bureau.
-It is a not-for-profit organization launched in Minneapolis, MN, USA, in 1986.
+The National Marrow Donor Program is a contractor for the CW Bill Young Cell Transplantation Program operated through the U. S. Department of Health and Human Services, Health Resources and Services Administration, and Healthcare Systems Bureau.
+It is a non-profit organization launched in Minneapolis, MN, USA, in 1986.

 Hematopoietic stem cell transplants from NMDP donors or umbilical cord blood units are used to treat patients with a variety of cancers and immune system conditions.
 To date, the NMDP had facilitated more than 55,000 transplants worldwide.